viclule/viclule.github.io/content/about.md

 For the first part of my carrer I focused in the developmet of algorithms for the alignment of optical components in optronic devices.
 First developing innovative technologies in [IPT](https://www.ipt.fraunhofer.de/en.html) Fraunhofer Institute and later bringing them to market with our industry partners.

+For the last seven years I have been working in projects for companies like Deutsche Telekom, Otto Group, Telekom Aussendienst and
+Atlas Copco.

 Do you need help writing complex performant scientific code?
 Maybe I can be of help.

 Happily, I was accepted in [Mensa](https://www.mensa.org/) in 2018.